garfieldius/typo3-snapshot/README.md

 In case of login information (fe_users and be_users), the fields containing the username and the password are not changed.
 This is because this information is functional and cannot be changed without possible side effects.

-Internal fields, like the UID, will not be changed as well.
+Also internal fields, like the UID, will not be changed.

 ### Restoring a snapshot